Veekthor01/Chronicles/README.md

 ## Description

 #### Chronicles is a simple and dynamic blog application built using Next.js, Express, and MongoDB.
-The platform is built for the purpose of creating and engaging with blog content
+The platform is built for the purpose of creating and engaging with blog content.

 ## Features